rooch-network/rooch/docs/contribute/coding-conventions.md

 - **Module file names**: should be the same as the module name and lower snake case, e.g., `option.move`.
 - **Script file names**: should be lower snake case and should match the name of the “main” function in the script.
 - **Mixed file names**: If the file contains multiple modules and/or scripts, the file name should be lower snake case, where the name does not match any particular module/script inside.
+- **Module aliases**: when importing from other modules in function parameters, the variable names should be `self`.

 ## Imports